-It will be interesting to talk to David Easton again in a year or two, after he has gone through with his new experiment in living in a modular house in Charlottesville, Virginia.
-His recent sale at Doyle’s of a goodly portion of his worldly possessions was the first part of the experiment.
-Luckily he still owns the New York part of his life, which we are putting on show for you in the column.
+Yet another death impacted the design world this past week, that of esteemed designer and architect, David Easton.
+One of our early interviews for the House column, we met with David in 2007 when he was still living in his downtown loft.
+He was on the verge of experimenting with living in a modular home in Charlottesville, Virginia.
+At the time the sale at William Doyle of a goodly portion of his worldly possessions was the first part of the experiment.
+Luckily he still owned the New York part of his life, which was put on show and which we are re-running for you today.
 He wrote the captions himself, and they do capture his voice.
-He really is a thinker, managing to sound erudite, charming, funny and slightly offbeat all at the same time.
-Rather thrillingly he also told us that he drinks a glass of red wine with his breakfast each morning.
+He really was a thinker, managing to sound erudite, charming, funny and slightly offbeat all at the same time.
+Rather thrillingly, he also told us that he drinks a glass of red wine with his breakfast each morning.

 I’ve actually interviewed you once before, ages ago when I worked at Money magazine … I don’t even remember how I got your name or who you were.
 I just knew you were a well-known decorator …